General debate of the sixty-third session of the United Nations General Assembly: Rights of Reply

-unsubstantiated allegations against it, as well as attempting to escape the its obligations under the Algiers Agreement.
+unsubstantiated allegations against it, as well as attempting to escape its obligations under the Algiers Agreement.
 It also stated that had Ethiopia not reneged on its acceptance of the Eritrea-Ethiopia Boundary Commission's award when it was announced in 2002, and had it cooperated fully with the Commission in its implementation, the issues between Eritrea and Ethiopia could have already been resolved.
 Finally, Eritrea accused Ethiopia and its allies of attempting to frustrate and undermine the authority and the decisions of the Eritrea-Ethiopia Boundary Commission.

 In regards to Somalia, Eritrea accused Ethiopia of invading Somalia in contravention of various Security Council resolutions.
 Further stating that any attempts to portray as legitimate the illegal occupation of Somalia by Ethiopia, as well as the interferences in its affairs, was a mockery to international law.
 Finally, Eritrea asserted that, if left to their own devices, the Somali people and government would have a solution to the problems they were facing.